PPRPMU/Process_ACIpayments/transaction_addresses/README.txt

 Run it with the dates you're looking for in range (I do transaction time but the other one should work too)

-The way this one is coded is kind of dumb
-I couldn't use the labelling index at first because I didn't realize there were spaces before the header names.
-Eventually I figured it out, but I was mostly done by that point and it works so I'm not about to overhaul the whole code.
-If it really bothers you you're welcome to try and fix it.

-You will need to edit the "folder" variable if you're not Paul and not running on the desktop You shouldn't need to touch anything else